Nathaniel-VFX/discord.js-v13-replit/README.md

 # How to use Discord.js v13 in Replit?

-## Update Node.js v12 to Node.js v16 in Replit
+## Updating Node.js v12 to Node.js v16 in Replit

 Execute this script on the shell to install node.js v16:
 ```